evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 Spam has no clear definition, though an email message is considered suspicious if it is from an unknown sender, sent in bulk, or simply unwanted.
 Spam messages are the junk mail and Jehovah Witness door-hangups of the internet world.
 On the contrary, ham messages are emails that are simply not spam.
+Ham messages are emails that the user would find important, desired, or personal.

 <!-- Basic idea of methods or structures proposed to develop the project -->
 ## Approach